arm/mlia/README.md

 ## Backend installation

-### Generic case using Corstone™-300 as an example

 The ML Inference Advisor is designed to support multiple performance estimators (backends) that could generate performance analysis for individual types of hardware.

-In this guide, we use the backend for Ethos™-U (Corstone™-300) as an example.
+The `backend` command is used to manage the installation of new backends.
+The `install` sub-command can be used to either

+* install a backend installed locally already (option `--path`) or
-The install command can automatically download the necessary components and dependencies, install them and configure them properly.
+* (if available) automatically download the necessary components and dependencies, install them and configure them properly (option `--download`).

 The usage is: